mlettini/matthewlettini.me/src/basecamp.md

 At Harvest, I’ve owned or been responsible for many things in various and changing capacities over the years, including both web products (Harvest and Forecast), our desktop and mobile apps, the marketing site, support documentation, data and success metrics, mentoring coworkers, and leading internal workshops.
 Under the tutelage of co-founders Shawn Liu and Danny Wen and various colleagues over the years, the hats I wear have grown from purely designer to also product strategist, project manager, front-end developer, researcher, writer, data analyst, and more.

-I excel as a generalist because what I love is solving design problems and challenges.
+I excel as a generalist because I love solving design problems and challenges.
 My small way of impacting the world is to make software simpler and more clear for people. *The Design of Everyday Things* and the principles of affordance are my North Star.
 And at its core: human-centered design and strong communication.

 I have worked on both top-level product strategy and low-level code implementation.
 I can take ideas from initial spark to finished product.
 And for the past couple of years now, I’ve been doing this in cycles and the *Shape Up* methodology at Harvest.
 I’ve both shaped and de-risked ideas into pitches, as well as scope-hammered work and successfully led a team to ship within 6 weeks.